 Now let’s generate the ICS calendar event:

 The directory is not essential.
 We’ll delete the file later.
-The name is also not crucial, but it’s the one that the user will see, so make it something user-friendly.
+The name is also not crucial, but it’s the one that the user will see, making it user-friendly.

 Get the file contents:

-We do this because, above, we don’t have a file, but only a string of text.
-To be able to send a file attached in the email, we need to create it, and that’s what’s happening here.
-You can fetch it using the ID from the previous step.
+We do this because, above, we don’t have a file but only a text string.
+So, to send a file attached in the email, we need to create it, and that’s what’s happening here.
+Then, you can fetch it using the ID from the previous step.

 We can send an email as simple as this: